elioamicarelli/about-insiders-analytics/index.md

 Unfortunately, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public.

-**[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!
-It mines insiders reports, produces analyses based on the data extracted, and delivers daily analytics directly to your Twitter feed**. :robot: :robot: :robot:
+**[Insiders Analytics](https://twitter.com/insidersanalyt1) does exactly that!
+It mines insiders reports, produces analyses based on the data extracted, and delivers daily analytics directly to your Twitter feed**. 🤖: 👁️: 💸:

 # **Analyses Details WIP **

 This section describes different types of analysis [published on Twitter by Insiders Analytics](https://twitter.com/insidersanalyt1).

-## Daily Reports
+## 1. Daily Reports

-### 1. Last Insiders Purchases and Sales
+### Insiders transactions with Price Action

-## Weekly Reports
+## 2. Weekly Reports

-### 2. Insiders Summaries by Sector WIP
+### Insiders transactions summarized by Sector

 ## Monthly Reports

-### 3. Insiders Analytics Golden Nudgets WIP
+### Work In Progress